 image credit: https://www.kidney-international.org/

 Phosphate plays a critical role in the formation and growth of bones in children and for maintaining bone strength in adults.
-If there is an imbalance in levels of FGF-23 in the body, this can cause high or low levels of phosphate in the bloodstream.
-Low levels of phosphate in the blood can result in hypophosphatemia rickets or osteomalacia, which is a weakening of the bones which can cause bone pain and fractures.
-High levels of phosphate in the blood can indicate kidney dysfunction.
+An imbalance in levels of FGF-23 in the body causes high or low levels of phosphate in the bloodstream.
+Low levels of phosphate in the blood can result in hypophosphatemia rickets or osteomalacia, which is a weakening of the bone which can cause bone pain and fractures.
+High levels of phosphate in the blood can indicate kidney disfunction.

 Check out our two kits used for measuring FGF-23: